jmbejara/comp-econ-sp19/README.md

 # Syllabus Summary

+**Course Description**
+This course introduces the empirical and computational techniques necessary for numerically solving and estimating economic models.
+The course covers topics in numerical methods, such as optimization, function approximation, and Monte Carlo techniques, as well as topics in data exploration, visualization, and estimation.
+Emphasis will be placed on developing effective programming and research practices.
+The course is structured through a series of applications in such topics as macroeconomic fluctuations, industrial organization, and asset pricing.
+The course will be taught primarily in Python.
+Though helpful, no previous experience with computer programming is necessary for this class.

 [The full class syllabus can be found here.](https://github.com/jmbejara/comp-econ-sp19/blob/master/Syllabus-Computational-Economics.pdf)

 * **Class:** Tuesdays and Thursdays, 3:30 - 4:50 PM in SHFE 103